 The United States was also the most frequent defendant in WTO dispute settlement cases.
 The 187 complaints pertained to 150 distinct matters.
 Of these, onefourth of the cases were filed against the United States.
 The EU was the second most frequent defendant.
 Of the 150 matters WTO members brought to the WTO, 42 cases involving the United States were completed as of March 2000.
 The United States was a plaintiff in 25 of these cases and a defendant in 17.
 As a plaintiff, the United States prevailed in 13 cases, resolved the dispute without a ruling in 10 cases, and did not prevail in 2 cases.
 As a defendant in 17 cases, the United States prevailed in one case, resolved the dispute without a ruling in 10 and lost in 6 cases.
+We analyzed these 42 cases in denth to determine their impact.
+About three

-We applying these 42 cases in death to determine their impact.
-About three in a foreign trade practice.
+We analyzed these 42 cases in depth to determine their impact.
+About threefourths of the 25 cases that the United States filed resulted in some agreed change in a foreign trade practice.
 As one example, the Philippines agreed to modify its tariff rate quota system for imports of pork and poultry, resulting in an increase of U.S. pork and poultry exports to the Philippines.
+Of the 25 cases the United States filed, 14 resulted in commercial benefits to the United States, either through greater market access or stronger intellectual prop-